FaizChowdhury97/Cohort-Analysis-Project-on-Super-Store-Retail-Data/README.md

 ### 1. DimCustomers:

- -     Contains CustomerID, First Transaction Month, and First Transaction Week.
+   - Contains   CustomerID and First   Transaction Month.

 ### 2. DimDate:

- -     Contains all unique dates from 12/1/2010 to 12/9/2011.
+   - Contains all unique dates from 1/1/2009 to 12/31/2011.
- -     Includes Start of Month and Start of Week attributes.
+   - Includes    Start of Month attributes.

 # Data Modeling in Power BI
 The following data modeling steps were performed in Power BI: image